reliv/zf2-elfinder/README.md

   1. Install the composer package: `composer require reliv/elfinder`

-  2. Run `php composer.phar install` or `php composer.phar update`

-  3. Add 'Reliv\ElFinder' to your list of modules in `[zf2 project folder]/config/application.config.php`
+  2. Add 'Reliv\ElFinder' to your list of modules in `[zf2 project folder]/config/application.config.php`

-  4. (Optional) Configure the module for use in your project (see configuration below)
+  3. (Optional) Configure the module for use in your project (see configuration below)

-  5. (Optional) Add ElFinder finder to your views that need it.
+  4. (Optional) Add ElFinder finder to your views that need it.

-  6. Test it out and report any bugs or issues back to the project.
+  5. Test it out and report any bugs or issues back to the project.

-  7. Tell others about it.
+  6. Tell others about it.

 ## Adding ElFinder to your project